-A tummy tuck is commonly performed under general anesthesia.
-The abdominal skin is elevated off of the muscle fascia and excess skin is removed.
+A tummy tuck is typically performed under general anesthesia.
+Incisions are made just above the pubic hairline, and around the umbilicus, or belly button, which will stay in its natural location and attached to the abdominal wall.
+The abdominal skin above the incision is separated from the muscle fascia and excess skin is removed.
 Sometimes liposuction is performed as well to remove excess fat.
-The muscle weakness can be treated by suturing the edges of the muscle together.
-The lower incision is closed with absorbable sutures.
-Drains may be placed as well to prevent fluid buildup in the treatment area.
+Muscle weakness can be treated by suturing the inner edges of the rectus abdominis muscles together to strengthen the core.
+The skin is then redraped, and if necessary, a new opening for the umbilicus is made in the overlying skin.
+The incisions are closed with absorbable sutures, and drains may be placed as well to prevent fluid buildup in the treatment area.

-This is for a patient that has very little to no skin laxity or subcutaneous fat, and has mainly midline muscle laxity.
+Endoscopic abdominoplasty is for a patient that has very little to no skin laxity or subcutaneous fat and has mainly midline muscle laxity.

 Endoscopic equipment equipped with a small camera is used to gain access to the treatment area through two or three small incisions.
 This allows Dr. Wallach to visualize the area between the muscle fascia and the overlying subcutaneous tissue so that the midline muscular laxity can be treated.
 Liposuction can also be performed in conjunction with this procedure if desired.

 - Two to three very small limited incisions are used for more favorable scarring.
 Liposuction of the entire abdomen can be performed at the same time.